Eatonton, Georgia: History

+The first historically recognized society in Eatonton was a Creek Indian town, Cusseta, in 1790.
+During, this period, the chief of the Cusseta was Birdtail.
+In 1790, he signed the Treaty of New York on behalf of his people.
+The treaty aimed to establish peace and foster friendly relations between the Creek Nation and the United States.

 Following the American Revolutionary War, Eatonton was founded in 1807 as the seat of newly formed Putnam County.
 After the war, settlers were moving west and settling in the upland Piedmont region to develop cotton plantations.
 Eatonton was incorporated as a town in 1809 and as a city in 1879.